Skip to main content

 STEM:

 STEM stands for science, technology, engineering, and mathematics.
-There is an emphasis in education today on these subjects in order for the United States to remain competitive in a global economy
+There is an emphasis in education today on these subjects for the United States to remain competitive in a global economy

 Demonstrate

-Finish this statement: As a manager it is your job to make sure staff realize that creativity…
+As a Program Manager, it is your job to make sure staff realize that creativity…

 You are leading a staff in-service about creativity across the ages.
 An infant-toddler caregiver mentions that infants simply are not creative yet—they are just too young.
 How do you respond?